sbt/sbt-site/src/main/paradox/generators/hugo.md

 # Hugo

-The `sbt-site` plugin has support for building [Hugo] projects.
+The sbt-site plugin has support for building [Hugo] projects.
 To enable Hugo site generation, simply enable the associated plugin in your `build.sbt` file:

 @@ snip[enablePlugin](../../../sbt-test/hugo/can-use-hugo/build.sbt) { #enablePlugin }

-The `hugo` binary must be installed on your `$PATH` in order to be accessible to `sbt-site`.
+The `hugo` binary must be installed on your `$PATH` in order to be accessible to sbt-site.
 In addition, this plugin assumes you have a Hugo project under the `src/hugo` directory.
 To change this, set the `sourceDirectory` key in the `Hugo` scope:

 ```sbt
 sourceDirectory in Hugo := sourceDirectory.value / "doc"